Union is better

 lot at that hour.

-Due to the recent merger, we have now moved to a more
+After our merger we moved to a more

 central location for our service area in Lake and McHenry Counties.
 See